jonsummer/jonsummer.github.io/_posts/python/2021-01-30-How-to-struct-a-python-library.md

 ## Conclusion

-In this post, we studied how to struct a python library to provide some funciton to other users, and the whole code will be accessed through the following link.
+In this post, we learned how to create a python library to provide some funciton to other users, and the complete code could be accessed through the following link.

 [https://github.com/jonsummer/jonsummer.github.io/tree/main/assets/code/python/py_lib_root](https://github.com/jonsummer/jonsummer.github.io/tree/main/assets/code/python/py_lib_root)